tjcchen/docker-react-app/README.md

 docker rm -f <containerid> # to force the removal docker container prune     # to remove stopped containers

+# each container has its own file system, we can not access one container's data from another container
+docker exec -it <containerid> sh docker exec -it containerid1 sh docker exec -it containerid2 sh

+# persisting data using volumes

+# docker volume commands
+docker volume --help

+# list all volumes
+docker volume ls

+# create a volume
+docker volume create app-data

+# remove volume data
+docker volume rm app-data

+# inspect volume data( MountPoint: on mac linux virtual machine, not on your mac )
+docker volume inspect app-data

+# using app-data volume( -v argument will create volume on host and /app/data directory on container )
+docker run -d -p 4000:3000 -v app-data:/app/data react-app

+# add new files to container's /app/data folder( after we fix the permission issue, then data written to /app/data folder will be persist even we delete the container )
+docker exec -it f1047d966528 sh

 ```

 ## Links